Skip to main content

 Be cautious with raw fish (sashimi)

-While Japan has excellent food safety standards, raw fish can still pose risks for some individuals, especially those with compromised immune systems.
+Japan keeps high food safety standards, but raw fish can still be a risk for some people, particularly anyone with a weakened immune system.

 MEDIUM